Moonshine modules and a question of Griess: Abstract

 \section{Abstract}

-We consider the situation in which a finite group acts on an infinite-dimensional graded module in such a way that the graded-trace functions are weakly holomorphic modular forms.
-Under some mild hypotheses we completely describe the asymptotic module structure of the homogeneous subspaces.
+We consider the situation in which a finite group acts on an infinite-dimensional graded module in such a way that the graded trace functions are weakly holomorphic modular forms.
+Under a mild hypothesis we completely describe the asymptotic module structure of the homogeneous subspaces.
 As a consequence we find that moonshine for a group gives rise to partial orderings on its irreducible representations.
 This serves as a first answer to a question posed by Griess.
+In particular, we show that our hypothesis holds for umbral moonshine and for automorphism groups of certain vertex operator algebras.